merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 * Account 0 delegates 1M FURY to Validator 0 & Validator 1
 * Account 1 delegates 5k FURY to Validator 0 & Validator 1

-Accounts are generated from the same mfurynic with different account indexes in the HD path.
+Accounts are generated from the same mnemonic with different account indexes in the HD path.

 ### Custom Distributions